 Product mix can also be understood as the complete set of products and services that are offered by a firm.
 A product mix consists of the product lines, which are associated items that a consumer purchases.

 Marketing Mix Definition

 A marketing mix includes various areas of focus as a comprehensive part of the market plan.
 The marketing mix is best defined as a common classification that begins with the four Ps:

 What Does an Effective Marketing Plan Suggest?

-To have a broader range of areas of marketing than to fixating on one area.
-This will help reach a wider audience, and with these four Ps in mind, the marketing professionals are able to maintain their focus better on the priority things.
-Focusing on a marketing mix helps an organization to make strategic decisions while launching new products or revising their own existing products.
+To have a broader range of areas of marketing than to fixate on one area.
+This will help reach a wider audience, and with these four Ps in mind, the marketing professionals can maintain their focus better on the priority things.
+Focusing on a marketing mix helps an organization to make strategic decisions while launching new products or revising their existing products.

 Marketing is the set of actions, or tactics, which a company uses to promote its brand or its product image in the market.
 The 4Ps which are Price, Product, Place, and promotion make a typical product mix for the business to achieve a standing on the market.
 Nowadays, the marketing mix includes several other Ps like Packaging, Positioning, People, and even Politics being vital among other elements.

 Four P's of Marketing